 Why did you sign up to be a CBF Grant Assessor?

 I want to stay engaged with community broadcasting, and to contribute whatever I can in terms of my experience and professional expertise.

-Also, as a woman of colour, I want to contribute to the diversity of assessors and to support broadcasters from diverse backgrounds and experiences.
+As a woman of colour, I want to contribute to the diversity of assessors and to support broadcasters from diverse backgrounds and experiences.
 There are so many different stories to tell, and through community radio we have the tools to share them widely.

 I enjoy helping to facilitate these things and am very grateful to be able to participate in the process.